ERR_SSL_VERSION_OR_CIPHER_MISMATCH Error

 1. Update Your Browser

 Modern browsers regularly update their support for the latest SSL/TLS protocols and ciphers.
-Ensuring your browser is up-to-date is often the simplest solution.
+Keeping your browser updated is often the simplest solution.

-• In Google Chrome, go to Settings > About Chrome to check for updates.
+• In Google Chrome, go to Help > About Chrome to check for updates.

 • For Firefox, open Menu > Help > About Firefox.